MatuaDoc/OnslowCollege.github.io/13dtc/projman/task.md

 # Submission

-Submission will be completed on Teams.
+Submission of the [portfolio](https://onslowcollege.sharepoint.com/:w:/s/13DTC2022/EdWbZ3IKuLNJjoh2zjxFDvwBkDvpfYGl6Dg7BFQeL1jEiw?e=1grUkx) will be completed on Teams.
+You may submit your code via Teams or on GitHub.